shashwatsaini/REDACT/README.md

 ## Running the App

-- **Azure Service Key Configuration**: Service keys for Azure Document Intelligence, Video Indexer, and Content Safety must be entered in `redact/app/services/service_keys.json`.
-Document Intelligence and Content Safety only requires an endpoint and a key.
+- **Azure Service Key Configuration**: Service keys for Azure Document Intelligence, Speech Service, Video Indexer, and Content Safety must be entered in `redact/app/services/service_keys.json`.
+Document Intelligence, Speech Service, and Content Safety only require an endpoint and a key.
 Video Indexer requires the name, ID, a subscription ID, and the endpoint.
 It also requires an Azure Storage Account.
 - **Install all requirements in `requirements.txt`**
 - **Run the Django app**: Run the application via `python redact/app/manage.py runserver`.